conarm/memops/README.md

 This implementation emphasizes efficiency and robustness, making it a valuable learning experience in understanding low-level memory management, pointer arithmetic, and system calls within the xv6 operating system.

+## Installation

+### Dependencies

+ - xv6 OS - this can be installed from with `git clone git://github.com/mit-pdos/xv6-riscv.git`.
+The official site can be found [here](https://pdos.csail.mit.edu/6.828/2024/xv6.html)

+## Running

+xv6 must be recompiled once the malloc and free implementations are added into the repository.
+The functions can then be used by applications running on xv6

 ## References:

  - Arpaci-Dusseau, RH and AC.
 2018. _Operating Systems: Three Easy Pieces._ [Online].
 1st ed.
 Arpaci-Dusseau Books.
 [Accessed 26 November 2022].
 Available from: https://pages.cs.wisc.edu/~remzi/OSTEP/vm-freespace.pdf